 In the afternoon we transferred the fuel from the two small jerry cans into the tank.
 Maybe this was not necessary but I did not want to take any chances of being caught short.

 We arrived in Pylos [36° 55.1' N 21° 41.9' E] on 1920.
-We have come, non-stop, 473 actual nautical miles from Pantelleria.
+We had come, non-stop, 473 actual nautical miles from Pantelleria.
 The log showed only 422 M the extra 51 were what we had gained by being pushed by the favorable currents.
 Before entering the harbor I called, as required, the Limenarchio (Coast Guard) on the VHF channel 12 and advised them of our arrival from Italy.
 They informed us that there was plenty of room in the “marina” and that we could go side-to.
 They asked us to report to their office as soon as it would be convenient but we certainly could take the time to shower and change clothes.
 Docking was no problem.
 We had made it back to Greece!

 After picking up around the boat we took hot showers, shaved, put on clean clothes, and walked to town and the Limenarchio (Coast Guard), about 10 minutes away from the “marina.”
 The officials were friendly but the room was full of smoke and I almost got sea-sick.
 They took just a few minutes to check the boat papers and told us that we were done with all the formalities.
 I asked how about getting an entry stamp on Nick’s US passport.
 They said it was not needed but if we wanted it we had to go to the police.
 We went there and were received by the very polite and attractive young woman who was the officer on duty.
 She also said that the stamp was not needed but just to make sure she called her superior who also confirmed it.
 So Nick got no stamp.